 - Requirements for continuing review, modifications, emergencies, and violations

 - Adverse event and problem reporting

 Sources of training, and recommended courses:

-- CITIProgram: As a courtesy, E&I provides access to CITI training for all of our clients.
-Once logged onto the site, simply select E&I as your Organization Affiliation.
+- CITIProgram: As a courtesy, E&I provides access to CITI training for all of our clients at no cost.
+Simply follow the link and enter E&I as your Organization Affiliation.
 You will be directed on how to log in under Learner Registration from there.

 - University courses are usually accepted if the syllabus is available.